candacelax/bias-in-vision-and-language/README.md

 ## Feature Extraction
 If you want to run over custom images, you'll need to compute features.
-### VisualBert
-To compute image features, we use the same model backbone/size as VisualBERT.
-Detectron model id is 137851257 ([see Model Zoo](https://github.com/facebookresearch/detectron2/blob/master/MODEL_ZOO.md)).
+We use the same approach from each respective paper.

 ```bash
 ./scripts/image-features/extract_image_features.sh -m MODEL_NAME -d IMAGE_DIR -o FEATURE_PATH